prcurran/hotspots/README.txt

 -------------------------
 Step 1: Install CSDS 2019
 -------------------------
-Available from CCDC downloads page `here <https://www.ccdc.cam.ac.uk/support-and-resources/csdsdownloads/>`_.
+Available from `CCDC downloads page <https://www.ccdc.cam.ac.uk/support-and-resources/csdsdownloads/>`_.

 You will need a valid site number and confirmation code, this will have been emailed to you when you bought your CSDS 2019 license